viniciustrainotti/terraform-aws-static-website-module/README.md

 $ terraform apply "tfplan.out"
 ```

-To tear down infrastructure to use below command.
+To tear down the provisioned infrastructure, use the following commands:

 ```sh
 $ terraform workspace select dev